Acquition, breakage and loss of a IC card FAQ

 The Institute for Information Management and Communication provides IC cards as Facilities Use IDs.
 After consulting with your department, please apply through your department to the ICT support center for a Facilities Use ID.

 We introduced Authentication IC cards to strengthen physical security and information security at the university and to make university life more convenient for students, faculty, and staff.
 Until now, you have used your ID for personal identification.
-Now you can also use an Authentication IC card in a number of other ways-- as an ID for using university facilities, logging in to secure system, implementing the control for entering and leaving a building,making electronic money payments, and so on.
+Now you can also use an Authentication IC card in a number of other ways-- as an ID for using university facilities, implementing the control for entering and leaving a building,making electronic money payments, and so on.

 Authentication IC Card is not a card for personal identification.
-It is an IC card for logging in to the university's groupware.
-You can also use university facilities with it, and you can use it to make electronic payments to the university Co-op.
+You can use university facilities with it, and you can use it to make electronic payments to the university Co-op.

 Your IC card not only contains the important personal information on its face, such as your photo and name, but it also has important personal information stored on it.
 So, you must never lend or give it to another person.
 Furthermore, your IC card is a sensitive, state of the art electronic device, so do not bend it, press it down, put heavy weight on it, or handle it in other rough ways that would damage it.
 If you lose or deliberately damage the card, or if it is stolen, you must pay the cost of reissuing the card.

 A1.
 If you put several noncontact IC cards in your wallet together, they can be electromagnetically coupled.
 As a result, an IC card reader may not read their data.
 This problem occurs particularly with cards of the same type, such as ICOCA, PiTaPa、nanako、and WAON.
 Since it is possible your card will not be readable, put it in a separate wallet from your other cards.

 A2.
 There is a commercial soft-magnetic film which you can put between IC

 cards.This film might prevent their electromagnetically coupling even in the